How to figure out yarn substitutionsPublished on August 1, 2016 By Elizabeth Bagwell 7 min read

 When substituting yarn, it’s super important to check the yardage, which is the length of your yarn, in your new ball or skein compared to the one you are substituting.
 This matters as different brands and types of yarn come in different amounts, and when you’re following a pattern or making a new garment you will want to make sure you have enough for your project.

-Yarn lengths are usually measured in yards or metres, and this information is usually found on the pattern you are working with and/or your ball band.
+Yarn lengths are usually measured in yards or meters, and this information is usually found on the pattern you are working with and/or your ball band.
 To figure out how much yarn you'll need for your project, find out the total amount of yardage needed (it should say on your pattern) and divide this by the amount of yardage in the ball of the yarn you are wishing to use as a substitute, which will tell you how many balls you will need to substitute the original.

 Compare yarn weights

 When determining the weight of a new yarn, wool mills and yarn suppliers usually adhere to an industry standard.
 They label a yarn based on “wraps per inch” to determine thickness and weight, but sometimes that industry standard can be a little bit blurry.
-For example, a super chunky yarn is defined as being anything with less than seven wraps per inch.
-But that can be a big difference if you consider that some super chunky yarns have six wraps per inch, and some have two wraps per inch – that can make a monumental difference when making yarn substitutions!
+For example, a super bulky yarn is defined as being anything with less than seven wraps per inch.
+But that can be a big difference if you consider that some super bulky yarns have six wraps per inch, and some have two wraps per inch – that can make a monumental difference when making yarn substitutions!

 A good rule of thumb is to substitute worsted yarns for worsted yarns, making sure you check the ball band for gauge recommendations, and doing a wraps per inch test wouldn’t hurt either.